adamsilver/fdpb/03-Book-A-Flight.md

 #### What about browsers lacking support?

-Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
-Progressive enhancement (there it is again) lets us choose to either degrade gracefully or provide a better fallback with Javascript.
+Browsers that don't support date inputs degrade into a text box.
+Often the degraded experience is sufficient, as Nicholas demonstrated with the shadow-less and border-less photo.
+In the case of choosing a date though we can and should provide a better experience.
+After all, choosing dates is integral to a booking a flight.

-Choosing dates is integral to booking a flight.
-Letting some users experience the degraded experience is not something that's sufficient.
-We'd like it to be better because choosing a date should be simple for everyone.

 First we need to ensure we only give users the component when their browser doesn't support the date input.
 That is, we'll need to feature detect this capability: